-A total of 3,678 individuals participated in the Northwestern Illinois Urban Fishing

-Program during the year.
-Summer Fishing Clinics had 548 participants and Fishing

-Expos/Other Fishing Programs had 2,245 participants.
+A total of 0 individuals participated in the Northwestern Illinois Urban Fishing Program during the year.
+Summer Fishing Clinics had 0 participants and Fishing Expos/Other Fishing Programs had 0 participants.

-In the spring of 1997, sixteen "Access to Fishing" sites were established in now have a total of 20 sites.
-Last year fishing poles were borrowed 400 times
+In the spring of 1997, sixteen "Access to Fishing" sites were established in Northwestern Illinois.
+Since that time, additional locations have been added and we now have a total of 20 sites.
+Due to the COVID-19, most of the libraries were closed, and few fishing poles were loaned out.